Neonatal intensive care unit: Increasing technology

 By the 1970s, NICUs were an established part of hospitals in the developed world.
 In Britain, some early units ran community programs, sending experienced nurses to help care for premature babies at home.
 But increasingly technological monitoring and therapy meant special care for babies became hospital-based.
 By the 1980s, over 90% of births took place in hospitals.
 The emergency dash from home to the NICU with the baby in a transport incubator had become a thing of the past, though transport incubators were still needed.
 Specialist equipment and expertise were not available at every hospital, and strong arguments were made for large, centralized NICUs.
 On the downside was the long traveling time for frail babies and parents.
 A 1979 study showed that 20% of babies in NICUs for up to a week were never visited by either parent.
-Centralised or not, by the 1980s few questioned the role of NICUs in saving babies.
+Centralized or not, by the 1980s few questioned the role of NICUs in saving babies.
 Around 80% of babies born weighing less than 1.5 kg now survived, compared to around 40% in the 1960s.
 From 1982, pediatricians in Britain could train and qualify in the sub-specialty of neonatal medicine.